Frequently Asked Questions

 What is the difference between a Regional level team and a National level?

-ECJVC offers Semi-Regional, Regional, Semi-National, and National level teams.
+ECJVC offers Regional, Select, Premier, and National level teams.
 The difference between the levels is representative of the tournament schedule played (and costs associated with them).
-See the different team level options under our Tryout Details section which will include program guides and open house information.
+See the different team level options under our Tryout Details section, which will include program guides and open house information.

 Why does ECJVC have Regional level and a National level teams?